gazbert/bxbot/README.md

 submit bugs here.

 You are welcome to take on new features or fix bugs!
 See [here](CONTRIBUTING.md) for how to get involved.

+There's also a channel on [Gitter](https://gitter.im/BX-bot/Lobby) for all things BX-bot :-)

 ## Testing
 The bot has undergone basic unit testing on a _best-effort_ basis.